Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-some-method.md

 const new = original.some(function(value));
 ```

-Inside our function, we can check on certain properties the value has.
+Inside our function, we can check on specific properties the value has.

 ### Thank you for reading, and let's connect!